sarahqschulte/sql-challenge/README.md

 This assignment was completed in Postgres.

+Objectives of this assignment included creating a ERD of the data, querying the data and performing subqueries.

 #### Data Modeling

 Inspect the CSVs and sketch out an ERD of the tables.
 Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).